PCodeStruggles/polish_notation_C/README.md

-Polish-notation libary implementation in C.
+Polish-notation library implementation in C.

 Practicing with call by reference and varyadic functions.